bl-ake/relucent/docs/index.rst

 * Polyhedron-level queries (halfspaces, boundaries, centers, neighbors).
 * Complex-level analyses and graph-based views of region adjacency.
 * 2D and 3D visualizations using Plotly and matplotlib-backed utilities.
-* Compatibility with PyTorch models (including sequential MLP workflows).
+* Native compatibility with PyTorch models

 .. toctree::
    :maxdepth: 1